-The vast consumer electronics market is filled with opportunities for Bluetooth technology, with dozens of different types of devices people can use in their home, their car, or on the go.
+The vast consumer electronics market is filled with opportunities for Bluetooth technology, with dozens of different types of devices consumers can use in their home, their car, or on the go.
 The long list of devices with Bluetooth technology includes:

-Bluetooth wireless technology is the thread that ties these diverse consumer products together, letting people skip the hassle of wires for the growing number of electronic devices they use every day.
+Bluetooth wireless technology is the thread that ties these diverse consumer products together, letting consumers skip the hassle of wires for the growing number of electronic devices they use every day.
 The Bluetooth

 Smart CE devices are forecast to grow six fold, surpassing 230 million installed units by 2014"

 -- IMS Research

 The sensational popularity of smart phones creates opportunities for consumer electronics products that allow phones to do more, from play music with wireless speakers and high-fidelity stereo headphones to communicate better with improved Bluetooth headsets and hands-free calling systems.